 - CFLs are not suitable for focused or spotlights or where narrow beams of light are required.
 They are meant only for ambient light.

 - The most alarming thing for environmentally conscious consumers is the presence of mercury in CFLs.
-Mercury is a toxic metal, and while it doesn't pose any danger when the bulb is being used, it can be released if the bulb is broken or disposed of incorrectly.
+While it doesn't pose any toxicity danger when the bulb is being used, it can be released if the bulb is broken or disposed of incorrectly.
 These bulbs need to be disposed of carefully and take caution when doing so.
 The EPA recommends recycling fluorescent or CFL lightbulbs.
 Contact your local waste collection agency to find out how to recycle them.